prog-1/recursion/exercises/README.md

 ## 3. Fibonacci

-Output all Fibonacci numbers until `n`.
+Output first `n` Fibonacci numbers.

 Estimate time / space complexity of your implementation.
 It is not allowed to use `for` loops.